James Raymond Trupp, 58, of Imperial, died Wednesday (Feb. 5, 2003) at his home following a short but courageous battle with cancer.

 Jim will long be remembered as a loving husband, father, son, brother, uncle and a friend to many.
 He did not know a stranger.

-Visitation will be at at Carpenter Breland Funeral Home until 8 pm.
-Funeral services will be Saturday, 10:30 a.m., at St. Alban's Episcopal Church in McCook with the Rev. Sam Williams officiating with burial following in Memorial Park Cemetery.
+Funeral services were Saturday, 10:30 a.m., at St. Albans Episcopal Church in McCook with Rev. Sam Williams officiating with burial following in Memorial Park Cemetery.

 Carpenter Breland Funeral Home of McCook is in charge of the arrangements.